arkapravaroy784/arkapravaroy784/README.md

 ### [Bottle Anomaly Detection](https://github.com/arkapravaroy784/bottle-anomaly-detection)

-Machine learning system for detecting defects in industrial objects.
+Machine learning system for detecting defects in objects.
 Based on the MVTec dataset with a focus on computer vision and classification techniques.

 ---